 - 3.4.1 During invasive fieldwork, the recovery policy for archaeological material should be kept under review and, if necessary, amended.
 Any changes in recovery priorities or procedures should be agreed and documented for inclusion in the project archive. - 3.4.2 There should be a presumption against disposal of archaeological material during invasive fieldwork.
 Any disposal that does take place should be on academic and professional grounds and, where possible and appropriate, in consultation with the receiving museum.
-The reason for any disposal, the manner in which it is done, and where the material was disposed should all be documented in the fieldwork archive. - 3.4.3 Selective sampling of archaeological data is a valid method of saving valuable time and resources, especially when dealing with very large quantities of mundane or repetitive evidence.
+The reason for any disposal, the manner in which it is done, and where the material was disposed of should all be documented in the fieldwork archive. - 3.4.3 Selective sampling of archaeological data is a valid method of saving valuable time and resources, especially when dealing with very large quantities of mundane or repetitive evidence.
 Any sampling should be clearly documented and its implications for analysis recognised. - 3.4.4 All finds and samples must be collected, processed, sorted, quantified, recorded, labelled, packed and stored according to the project design, or agreed with the archaeological curator, planning archaeologist or recipient museum or repository.
 Provision should be made to consult designated conservators and other specialists in circumstances which require specialist advice.
 An archaeologist must ensure that digital information, paper and photographic records should be stored in a secure and appropriate environment, and be regularly copied or backed up, and copies stored in a separate location. - 3.4.5 Health and Safety take priority over archaeological requirements.
 All people conducting finds work should do so under a defined Health and Safety policy.
 Archaeologists undertaking finds work should observe safe working practices; the Health and Safety arrangements should be agreed and understood by all relevant parties before work commences.
-Risk Assessments should be carried out and documented for every project.
+Risk assessments should be carried out and documented for every project.
 All archaeologists have a professional and moral responsibility to report unsafe practice.

-3.5 Post-excavation Assessment
+3.5 Post-excavation assessment

-3.5.1 After processing, including conservation, recording and marking, the finds assemblage must be assessed to give an overview of its potential to meet the research aims of the project.
+- 3.5.1 After processing, including conservation, recording and marking, the finds assemblage must be assessed to give an overview of its potential to meet the research aims of the project.
 The value of the archaeological material for research and/or educational use beyond the terms of the project design should also be recorded.
-The recommendations for the extent or depth of further analysis of all, or selected components of the finds assemblage should be given and justified at this stage, and will contribute to the up-dated project design.
-The assessment will also determine the

-- resource requirements for analysis and identify conservation needs both for analysis and long-term storage and curation.
+The recommendations for the extent or depth of further analysis of all, or selected components, of the finds assemblage should be given and justified at this stage, and will contribute to the updated project design.
+The assessment will also determine the resource requirements for analysis and identify conservation needs both for analysis and long-term storage and curation.
 Further analysis should not proceed without the assessment. - 3.5.2 Assessment of finds material recovered from intrusive fieldwork cannot be undertaken without knowledge of its provenance.
-Information on context, phasing, date and methods of retrieval and an internally consistent stratigraphic matrix should be provided for assessment. - 3.5.3 In Scotland, a list of all finds from fieldwork must be supplied either to the Treasure Trove Advisory Panel or, in cases of fieldwork funded by Historic Scotland, to the Finds Disposal Panel.
+Information on context, phasing, date and

+- methods of retrieval and an internally consistent stratigraphic matrix should be provided for assessment. - 3.5.3 In Scotland, a list of all finds from fieldwork must be supplied in line with Treasure Trove requirements.

-3.6 Post-excavation Project Design
+3.6 Post-excavation project design